Panthera onca augusta: Paleobiology and paleoecology

-Additional fossils referable to P. onca augusta have been found in Oregon and, most notably, the La Brea Tar Pits of California.
+Fossils referable to P. onca augusta have been found in various parts of the United States, including Oregon and, most notably, the La Brea Tar Pits of California.
 P. onca augusta is most frequently found in Florida’s localities, as there are many fossil-bearing sites from the Pleistocene throughout Florida.
-In 2021, a partial mandible was referred to P. onca augusta from Chapala, Mexico, extending the range south to southwestern Mexico.
-A possible specimen of P. onca augusta is also known from Georgia, and mitogenomic analysis suggests that the specimen certainly belongs to P. onca, though its subspecific assignment remains unresolved.
+A possible specimen of P. onca augusta is also known from Georgia, dated to 15,630-15,300 calibrated years BP, and mitogenomic analysis suggests that the specimen certainly belongs to P. onca, though its definitive subspecific assignment remains unresolved.
+In 2020, a partial mandible was referred to P. onca augusta from Chapala, Mexico, extending the range south to southwestern Mexico.
+Farther south, possible fossilised remains of this taxon have been reported in the same year as either Puma concolor augusta or P. onca augusta from the Extinction Cave, Belize.